labuladong/fucking-algorithm/dynamic_programming/AnalysisOfDynamicProgramming.md

     return dp(amount)
 ```

-So far, the state transfer equation has been completed, and the above algorithm is already a violent solution.
+So far, the state transfer equation has been completed, and the above algorithm is already a brute-force solution.
 The mathematical form of the above code is the state transfer equation:

 ![](../pictures/动态规划详解进阶/coin.png)